 Newborn Babies: Getting Ready at Home

-basic items at first.
-These include a warm and safe place to sleep, food, clothing,
+Preparing for a new baby doesn’t have to be overwhelming.
+Experienced parents have learned that newborn babies just need some basic items at first.
+These include a warm and safe place to sleep, clothing, and diapers.

-listed below are the essential items you’ll want to have ready for your new baby.
+Many baby products are available, but listed below are the essential items you’ll want to have ready for your new baby.

 Choose carefully